 Smoke from burning forests can travel thousands of miles and harm the health of people living far away from the affected areas.
 Even worse, the smoke can linger in the atmosphere for an extended period.

 As the smoke particles are carried in the wind, they go through chemical reactions.
 This process is also known as oxidation.
-By going through this process, the particles have an even greater capacity to damage tissue and sells.
+By going through this process, the particles have an even greater capacity to damage tissue and cells.

 A recent study showed that the smoke compounds could become up to four times as toxic over the following days due to this process.